hnishi/renumnishi/README.md

 # renumnishi
-re-numbering residue numbers in pdb file
+re-numbering all residue in pdb file

 ## BUILD